nodejs/node/doc/guides/writing_tests.md

 HTTP server accepts `non-ASCII` characters in the headers of an incoming request.
 Interesting things to notice:

-- The use of 0 as the listening port.
-Always use 0 instead of using an arbitrary value, as it allows to run tests in parallel safely, as the operating system will assign a random port.
+- If the test doesn't depend on a specific port number then always use 0 instead of an arbitrary value, as it allows to run tests in parallel safely, as the operating system will assign a random port.
+If the test requires a specific port, for example if the test checks that assigning a specific port works as expected, then it is ok to assign a specific port number.
 - The use of `common.mustCall` to check that some callbacks/listeners are called.
 - The HTTP server is closed once all the checks have run.
 This way, the test can